How To Play

 🎯 Turn Order

 1. Play your card.
 Start your turn by playing one card from your hand.
 Use green (advantage) to boost your throw or a blue Win Card if you’re ready to finish the leg.
+(In some Game Modes, cards are flipped from the deck instead.)

 2. Opponents respond.
 After you play your card, each opponent may play one red (disadvantage) against you — or pass.
 Once responses are done, cards are locked in.
+(If your mode doesn’t use red responses, ignore this step.)

 4. Draw a card.
 At the end of each player’s turn, that player draws one card.
 If the draw pile runs out, reshuffle the discards.